Plymouth, Massachusetts: Rail

 Plymouth station, located in Cordage Park, was one of two outer termini of the Plymouth/Kingston Line of the MBTA Commuter Rail system.
 It was indefinitely closed in 2021, leaving Kingston station as the terminus.

 Ferry

 There is a seasonal ferry to Provincetown and several other excursion lines that offer cruises of Plymouth Bay and Cape Cod Bay.
 The ferry is operated by Capt.
 John Boats and offers one round trip daily from June to September.
 The ferry leaves from the State Wharf in Plymouth Center.
 In addition to the ferry, Plymouth Harbor offers service for harbor excursions, whale watching tours, and deep sea fishing.
+One of these excursion boats is the paddle-wheeler Pilgrim Belle.

 Bus

 The Plymouth & Brockton Bus Company (formerly known as the Plymouth & Brockton Street Railway; commonly abbreviated as P&B) offers daily scheduled intercity coach bus service from Plymouth to Boston's Logan International Airport, South Station in Downtown Boston and the Hyannis Transportation Center on Cape Cod with several intermediate stops along the way.
 P&B buses can be conveniently boarded in the Park-and-Ride Lot at Exit 13 off of Massachusetts State Route 3 adjacent to the Information Center behind the McDonald's rest stop.
 The Greater Attleboro Taunton Regional Transit Authority (GATRA) provides local public transportation service on four separate bus routes within the Plymouth Area Link (PAL) service district.
 The Mayflower Link Route serves various points within the town and offers a direct connection with P&B bus service at the same Exit 13 Park-and-Ride facility.
 The Freedom Link and the Liberty Link both originate from Plymouth Center and serves several shopping destinations in Plymouth and neighboring Kingston.
 A deviated route is provided by GATRA along the town's coastal shoreline between the neighborhoods of Manomet and Cedarville in the southeastern section of Plymouth.